psamaan/timelog/README.md

 Features that will be added:
 ----------------------------

-TODO Profile page to contain hours worked per day, plus available vacation credit.

-TODO calculations and notifications for vacations and absence.
+TODO calculations, presentation and notifications for vacations and absence.

 TODO edit users (in addition to add).